Because the Mountain Knows

 together and simultaneously.

-The certain timelessness within a finite moment :
+The certain timelessness within a finite moment:

-as in the moment of my physical body striving against the odds,
+the moment of my physical body striving against the odds,

-to touch the summit;
+to reach the summit;

-and the soulful timelessness of reaching the Peak.
+and the soulful timelessness of reaching the peak.

-Invincible in Purpose and towering in Possibilities.
+Invincible in purpose and towering in possibilities.

-Purpose made me set foot on him
+Purpose made me set foot on him,

-and the allure of possibilities as my fuel,
+allure of possibilities as fuel

-kept alive my intention to climb, to summit.
+kept alive my intention to climb,

 To have climbed those odds,